play-components/play-jqvalidate/README.md

 Client-side form validation based on your Play model validation annotations.

-## Demo

-[http://play-jqvalidate.appspot.com/](http://play-jqvalidate.appspot.com/) is an example of a form validated using this module.

 ## Dependencies

 The `play-jqvalidate` JavaScript components depend on the [jQuery](http://jquery.com/) library.